Othent/docs/api/connect.md

 ### `permissions?: PermissionType[]`

-An array of permission to request from the user.
-Note _Othent_ implicitly requires all permissions:
+An array of permission to request from the user, but only `undefined` or an array with all permissions are valid.
+Passing anything else will throw an error.

 | Permission              | Description                                                             |
 | ----------------------- | ----------------------------------------------------------------------- |